izaslavsky/jordan-administrative-boundaries/README.md

 - ✅ Simplified to 20m tolerance for performance while maintaining accuracy
 - ✅ Bilingual names (Arabic and English)
 - ✅ Linked to Wikidata for integration with other datasets
-- ✅ Available in both GeoPackage (spatial) and CSV (tabular) formats
+- ✅ GeoPackage format - compatible with QGIS, ArcGIS, R, Python, and other GIS software
-- ✅ Includes population data and disease rates (districts and subdistricts)
+- ✅ Includes population estimates and demographic data

 ---